-23 MULTIPLE ALARMS (partition-specific) [1] Determines whether or not more than one alarm can be sounded in a given zone during an armed period.
-Note that multiple alarm soundings will not occur more frequently than allowed by the programmed alarm sounder duration.
-This selection applies to local sounding and has no impact on the number of communication messages transmitted.
-Refer to 84 Swinger Suppression for limiting communication messages.
-Enter 1 if this feature is desired.
+23 MULTIPLE ALARMS (partition-specific) [1] Determines whether or not more than one alarm can be sounded in a given zone an armed period.
+Note that multiple alarm soundings will not occur more freque than allowed by the programmed alarm sounder duration.
+This selection applies sounding and has no impact on the number of communication messages transmi Refer to $\star 84$ Swinger Suppression for limiting communication messages.
+Enter 1 feature is desired.
 Enter 0 if not desired.
-Must be 1 for UL installations.
+Must be 1 for UL installations. ntly to local tted.
 24 IGNORE EXPANSION ZONE TAMPER [0] Enter 1 to disable (ignore) tamper.
 Enter ${\bf 0}$ if tamper detection is desired.
 Must be ${\bf 0}$ for UL installations.
-Note: Only applicable to certain polling loop sensors with tamper switches or 5800 Series transmitters.
-This option is used to disable tamper detection on these devices.
-25 BURG.
-TRIGGER FOR RESPONSE TYPE 8 [1] Enter 1 to allow optional triggering of the voltage output on Pin 3 of the J2 header to include zone response type 8 (24-hr. auxiliary).
-Enter 0 if only burglary and audible panic alarms (zone type 7) will trigger Pin 3.
-J 8 .
-J 26 INTELLIGENT TEST REPORTING [0] 26 26 INTELLIGENT TEST REPORTING [0] Enter 1 if no test report is to be sent if any other type of report was sent since the last 26 27 INTELLIGENT TEST REPORTING [0] Enter 1 if no test report is to be sent if any other type of report was sent since the last test report.
-Enter 0 if test reports are to be sent at the set intervals, regardless of whether or not INTELLIGENT TEST REPORTING [0] Enter 1 if no test report is to be sent if any other type of report was sent since the last test report.
-Enter 0 if test reports are to be sent at the set intervals, regardless of whether or not other reports have been sent.
-Must be 0 for UL applications.
-INTELLIGENT TEST REPORTING [0] Enter 1 if no test report is to be sent if any other type of report was sent since the last test report.
-Enter 0 if test reports are to be sent at the set intervals, regardless of whether or not other reports have been sent.
-Must be 0 for UL applications.
-TEST REPORT INTERVAL [024] INTELLIGENT TEST REPORTING [0] Enter 1 if no test report is to be sent if any other type of report was sent since the last test report.
-Enter 0 if test reports are to be sent at the set intervals, regardless of whether or not other reports have been sent.
-Must be 0 for UL applications.
-TEST REPORT INTERVAL [024] Enter the test reporting interval in hours, 001-999.
-Enter 000 if no test reporting is desired.
-If a test report is desired, enter a test code in Report Code Programming in the #93 Menu Mode Programming section of the Quick INTELLIGENT TEST REPORTING Enter 1 if no test report is to be sent if any other type of report was sent since the last test report.
-Enter 0 if test reports are to be sent at the set intervals, regardless of whether or not other reports have been sent.
-Must be 0 for UL applications.
-TEST REPORT INTERVAL [024] Enter the test reporting interval in hours, 001-999.
-Enter 000 if no test reporting is desired.
-If a test report is desired, enter a test code in Report Code Programming in the #93 Menu Mode Programming section of the Quick Start Guide.
-Set first test report time in field 83.
+Note: Only applicable to certain polling loop sensors with tamper switches or 58 Series transmitters.
+This option is used to disable tamper detection on these dev ⊁25 BURG.
+TRIGGER FOR RESPONSE TYPE 8 [1] Enter 1 to allow optional triggering of the voltage output on Pin 3 of the J2 head include zone response type 8 (24-hr. auxiliary). er to Enter 0 if only burglary and audible panic alarms (zone type 7) will trigger Pin 3 26 INTELLIGENT TEST REPORTING [0] Enter 1 if no Test report is to be sent if any other type of report was sent since the Test report. ne last Enter ${\bf 0}$ if Test reports are to be sent at the set intervals, regardless of whether of other reports have been sent.
+Must be ${\bf 0}$ for UL applications. r not 27 TEST REPORT INTERVAL [024] Enter the Test reporting interval in hours, 001-999.
+Enter 000 if no Test reporting is desired.
+If a Test report is desired, enter a test of Report Code Programming in #93 Menu Mode Programming section of the Quick Guide.
+Set first Test report time in field ★83.
 Max.
-024 for commercial fire and UL commercial

-Enter 0 if the system is always to power up in a disarmed state.
-When the system powers up armed, an alarm will occur 3 minutes after arming if a zone is faulted.
-When so armed, the system reports closing as User #0 if Open/Close reporting for installer was enabled in field 39.
-Note that if the previous state was armed AWAY or STAY, the system may not respond to sensor changes for a small period of time (1-3 min.), which allows sensors such as PIRs to stabilize.
+024 for commercial fire and UL commercial burglary installations. ⊁28 POWER UP IN PREVIOUS STATE [1] Enter 1 if upon power-up, after a prolonged power loss that caused the system's to discharge, the system will assume the system status prior to the power loss. battery Enter 0 if the system is always to power up in a disarmed state.
+When the syste powers up armed, an alarm will occur three minutes after arming if a zone is fau When so armed, the system reports closing as User #0 if Open/Close reporting fo ılted.